maartenmennes/ICA-AROMA/doc/manual.md

     --mask mask_aroma.nii.gz
 ```

-We recommend not using the mask determined by [FSL-FEAT](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT).
-This mask is optimized to be used for first-level analysis, as has been dilated to ensure that all *active* voxels are included.
+We don't recommend using the mask determined by [FSL-FEAT](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT).
+This mask is
+optimized for use in a first-level analysis, and has been dilated so as to ensure that *all* active voxels are included.
-Instead, we recommend creating a mask using the [FSL-BET](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET) Brain Extraction Tool (using a fractional intensity of 0.3), on a non-brain-extracted example or a mean functional image (e.g. example_func within the FEAT directory).
+Instead, we suggest creating a mask using the [FSL-BET](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET) Brain Extraction Tool
+(using a fractional intensity of 0.3), on a non-brain-extracted example or a mean functional image (e.g. example_func within the FEAT directory).

 Example of creating an appropriate mask:
 ```no-highlight